 The Pont du Gard, South of France, is probably one of the most famous Roman monuments outside of Rome.
 This extraordinary Roman aqueduct is located just north of Nimes.
 The Pont du Gard is one of 4 UNESCO World Heritage Site located in the South of France.
 Complete with an excellent visitors centre and Mediterranean garden, the Pont du Gard, is a special place to visit in France.
 One of my favourite days out with the kids is head off to Uzes, 15kms to the west of the Pont du Gard.
 We like to potter around in the town and grab some lunch in one of the pavement restaurants in the main square.
 The we head off for the afternoon at the pont du Gard.
 The boys like to swim under the arches of the Pont du Gard or take a canoe up the river.
 In the early evening we then head off to Nimes for a wander around, do some shopping and to grab some dinner.
 Nimes is a lovely city.
 The outskirts are a bit scruffy, but the town centre is gorgeous.
 This city is inextricably linked to its Roman past.
 Its location on the Via Domitia - the main chariot route from Spain to Rome - helped make it a favourite with a series of Emperors.
 Today it is endowed with an outstanding collection of monuments including the Maison Carrée, the Amphitheatre and the temple of Diana.
 It also houses two good art galleries and hosts some of the most colourful festivals in the south of France - February's Carnival and the ferias of Pentecost and September.

-15. Interesting places in France to visit - St Tropez
+15. Interesting places in France to visit in 2020 - St Tropez

 Glitzy, sexy, chic, relaxed, rich, sunny, beautiful.
 Whatever adjective you use to describe St Tropez, it still does not satisfactorily sum up this top South of France resort.
 Starting with Bridget Bardot and continuing with present day celebrities, St Tropez in the South of France continues to be the summer home of the rich, famous and beautiful.
 St Tropez's beaches are among the best in the world and its harbour only loses out to Monaco for the impressive array of yachts on show.
 The town itself is nothing to write home about, an old fishing village that has been gentrified.
 That is a bit harsh, but it is not as nice as Antibes or Cassis.
 But what it may lack for in character it more than makes up for in ambiance.